Adopting a dog

 Depending on your situation we may have a selection of greyhounds available and ready to adopt, if your criteria are more demanding you may have to wait a little longer.
 Please note we do have a lot of applications from people with cats and while we do have greyhounds which will live happily with cats there is normally a short wait for them.

 Finding the right greyhound for you is a two-way process.
-Our kennel managers will be looking for your ideal dog but, once you’ve had your home check, you’re welcome to contact the kennels if you’ve seen a dog you like on the website.
+Our rehoming team leads will be looking for your ideal dog but, once you’ve had your home visit, you’re welcome to contact them directly if you’ve seen a dog you like on the website.

 When you have found your chosen companion you can either pick up your greyhound from our kennels or if you live further away we can help arrange their transport to a location in your area.
 If one of our volunteers has helped with transporting your greyhound to your home we’d be grateful if you would help with their petrol costs.